Scenario: Windows 10 system image restore to different computer

 - You want to upgrade the motherboard and CPU without reinstalling.

-- You need to migrate Windows 10 OS to help fixing a failing computer of of your friend or family member.
+- You need to migrate Windows 10 OS to help fix a failing computer of your friend or family member.

 - As an administrator, you want to deploy Windows 10 image to other computers with dissimilar hardware.